vidhan1905/House-Prediction/README.md

 # House-Prediction
 Firstly data cleaning is done, then using machine learning algorithms, data is train.
-Use Sklearn for data training
+Used Sklearn for data training